-Grab your besties and broomsticks, this easy Halloween party comes together with a swish and flick of a wand.
-Get ideas for Halloween foods, decorations and more.
+Grab your besties and broomsticks, this easy bash comes together with a swish and flick of a wand.
+Get our best Halloween party ideas for food, decorations and more.

 Halloween Food Ideas

-One of the easiest ways to get food on the table for your gal pals is to create a supernatural spread by adding a touch of Halloween magic to store-bought foods.
+One of the easiest ways to get food on the table is to create a supernatural spread by adding a touch of Halloween magic to store-bought foods.
 We loved the idea to dress up plain pretzel rods with shoestring licorice, jellybeans and candy coating for a witchy appeal.
 Get the recipes:

 Another quick idea is to add a frightful touch to the standard cheese board.
 (Start with this simple checklist!)
 “Stab” the brie with a cheese knife surround it with raspberry jelly or carve cheddar slices into a simple headstone shape for a haunted graveyard feel.

 All tricks aside, Halloween should be sweet!
-Upgrade a dozen store-bought cupcakes by sprinkling festive Halloween sprinkles (we love these multicolored nonpareils) and top with a few fun-sized candy bars for a decadent touch.
+Upgrade a dozen store-bought cupcakes by sprinkling festive Halloween sprinkles and top with a few fun-sized candy bars for a decadent touch.

 Halloween Party Drinks

 It’s time to fill your cauldron!
 Stir up a batch of Witch’s Brew in a large punch bowl to share.
 Wondering how we got the green coloring?
 There’s no food dye here!
 Our punch gets its emerald hue from kiwifruit and mint.
-To finish off the look, drop in a few decorative ice cubes.
-(This witch hat-shaped ice cube tray works like a charm).
+To finish off the look, drop in a few decorative ice cubes, like these scary skulls.

 No time to play bartender?
 We get it.
-Add some Halloween spirit to a bottle of wine there peel-and-stick glittery labels.
-Each sticker has a hilarious quote like “eat drink and be scary” and “my broomstick runs on wine”.
+Add some Halloween spirit to a bottle of wine with peel-and-stick glittery labels.
+Each sticker has a hilarious quote like “eat drink and be scary” and “my broomstick runs on wine.”
 We also recommend picking up this bottle of Bewitched Chardonnay that has notes of baked apple, pear and vanilla.